MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 author_profile: true
 read_time: true
 comments: true
 excerpt: "How do we measure something we can’t touch?
 From the tiny wiggle of a nearby star against the night sky to the stretching fabric of space itself, astronomers have built a cosmic ruler that spans billions of light-years.
 Each step extends our reach deeper into the universe.
-We will dive into how we use asimple combination of eyepieces, lenses and gratings to peek into the edge of the universe."
+We will dive into how we use a simple combination of eyepieces, lenses and gratings to peek into the edge of the universe."

 ---